Document Processing in

 DocDigitizer mimics what a human mind does by taking into consideration semantic and structural information and using it to provide data capture with unrivaled precision.
 The future of transportation and logistics is in streamlining the parts of the processes that can be tackled at the speed of light.

 DocDigitizer’s system creates solutions where your average document management system only creates more problems.
-Unlike most data extraction technologies or OCR engines, DocDigitizer’s data capture engine powered by Machine Learning can understand and capture information from semantic patterns available in the document, learning as it goes to generate error-free unstructured data results to be processed by your organization.
+Unlike most data extraction solutions or OCR engines, DocDigitizer’s data capture engine powered by Machine Learning can understand and capture information from semantic patterns available in the document, learning as it goes to generate error-free unstructured data results to be processed by your organization.